I’ve perfected vegan taco meat! Seriously, if you’ve gone vegan but have a craving for beefy tacos, then this recipe is for you!

 - Measuring Cup

-- 275 grams Lidl Next Level Hack Vegan Meat Can use any vegan minced meat or extra firm tofu
+- 275 grams Lidl Next Level Hack Vegan Meat Can use any vegan minced meat, TVP (see note), or crumbled extra firm tofu

 - 1 Onion

 - 1 Red, Yellow, or Orange Bell Pepper

 - 1/2 Tablespoon Smokey Paprika preferably Spanish but any will do